showandtell/ShowAndTell/README.md

 I want to get rid of the bootstrap stuff and many use the topcoat buttons.
 I'm not sure what I'll do for modals.

+### TODO:

+* Should not use dataURI in the exported presentation, it will be much better to load the images/audio on demand.

 ### Testing:

 I would appreciate help with this.